 This is a classic smokescreen question often asked to avoid having to grapple with the evidence for authentic Christianity.
 At best, it involves a hasty generalization.
 At worst, it’s a way of “poisoning the well.”

-To begin with, this question was anticipated by Christ, who long ago proclaimed that his followers would be recognized by the way they lived their lives (John 15:8).
+To begin with, this question was anticipated by Christ, who long ago proclaimed that His followers would be recognized by the way they lived their lives (John 15:8).
 Thus to classify as Christian those who are responsible for instigating atrocities, is to beg the question of who Christ’s disciples are to begin with.
-As Jesus pointed out, not everyone who calls him “Lord” is the real deal (Matthew 7:21–23).
+As Jesus pointed out, not everyone who calls him “Lord” is the real deal (Matt.
+7:21–23).

 Furthermore, this question implies that Christianity must be false on the basis that atrocities have been committed in Christ’s name.
 There is no reason, however, why we can’t turn the argument around and claim that Christianity must be true because so much good has been done in the name of Christ.
 Think of the countless hospitals, schools, universities, and relief programs that have been instituted as a direct result of people who have the sacred name of Christ upon their lips.